AnGodel/TFM_Image_segmentation_ellipsometric_maps/Memory.md

 The chosen approach was to pack all methods for data pre-processing and then build a class which can instantiate a folder containing all .png files and one .dat files corresponding to one ellipsometry measurement.
 By doing so, the class will automatically pre-process all maps, making them ready for their treatment.
 The class will also have all necessary attributes and methods built-in, including segmentation algorithms, plotting and numeric data extraction methods.
 All of this will work in the background.
 The front-end is an interactive interface built with the *streamlit* library, in which the user just needs to enter the path to the folder containing the measurement files and start playing with the data.

+Despite we can refer to our data as images and they can be treated like single-channel (or "gray") images in some ways, the data type data type and the need to keep the precision of the decimal part of the numbers made the use of typical image-handling libraries such as *cv2* or *scikit-image* almost impossible.
+The final goal is to extract some numeric data and for that out data can be handled as traditional *numpy* arrays.

 ### 1. Pre-processing data

 After instantiating a folder path to the LambdaVarEllimaps class, it will automatically locate and read the .dat file inside using *pandas* and *os* libraries, in order to get the list of wavelengths measured, identify the files for the delta and psi maps and match them.
 This creates a list of files where delta and psi maps are shuffled: a delta map is always followed by its corresponding psi map for that wavelength.